kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/04-client-side-graphql/03-create-items-with-mutations.md

 * Submit the form and it will take you to single page
 * **note** We will revisit this when we tackle **pagination** as an issue will develop that we will need to address

-## IT 13
-1. Check Status
-2. Add to staging
-3. Commit with useful commit message
-4. Push Branch to Origin
-5. Create PR on Origin
-6. Code Review on Origin
-7. Merge to master branch on Origin (or reject and don't merge)
-8. Locally check out of feature branch and into master branch
-9. Fetch locally
-10. Git Diff to see changes
-11. Pull Locally
-12. Run and test code
-13. Delete local branch

 ## Next - images
 * We'll learn how to interface with external upload APIs (We'll use cloudinary)